treeb33/cs4100-nutrition-opt/README.md

 ## CS4100 Final Project

-**Team Members:** Sanah Menon, Triya Basu, Isabella Pozzi
+**Team Members:** Sanah Menon, Isabella Pozzi, Triya Basu

 ## Project Overview

-Meal planning can be difficult because people have to balance nutrition goals, dietary restrictions, grocery budget, cooking time, and ingredient waste at the same time.
-A plan may look good nutritionally, but still be unrealistic if it is too expensive, takes too long to prepare, or requires buying many ingredients that are barely reused.
+Meal planning can be difficult because there are a lot of needs to balance across one week.
+A person may want to meet their nutrition goals while staying within a grocery budget.
+They may also have dietary restrictions, limited time to cook, or want to avoid buying ingredients that barely get used.

 For this project, we are building a system that generates a weekly meal plan using local search.
-Instead of choosing each meal individually, the system evaluates the full week together and searches for a plan that is both valid and realistic for the user.
+Rather than picking each meal separately, the system evaluates the full week as one plan.
+This allows it to search for a plan that fits the user's needs while still being realistic to follow.

 ## Problem Representation

-A single state is one complete weekly meal plan made up of 21 meal slots: breakfast, lunch, and dinner across 7 days.
-Each slot is filled with a recipe from a public recipe dataset.
+A single state is one complete weekly meal plan made up of 21 meal slots.
+Each day includes breakfast, lunch, and dinner, with each slot filled by a recipe from a public recipe dataset.

-A neighboring state will be created by making a small change to the current plan, such as replacing one meal with another recipe.
-This allows the search algorithms to gradually improve a plan rather than trying every possible combination of meals.
+A neighboring state is created by making a small change to the current plan.
+For example, the system may replace one meal with a different recipe.
+This gives the search algorithms a way to gradually improve a plan without trying every possible weekly combination.

 ## Constraints and Objective Function

-The system will score each weekly plan based on both hard constraints and softer preferences.
+The system will score each weekly meal plan based on required constraints and personal preferences.

-**Hard constraints may include:**
+**Hard constraints:**
-- Daily calorie range
+- Staying within a daily calorie range
-- Allergen or dietary restrictions
+- Avoiding allergens or restricted foods
-- Weekly grocery budget
+- Keeping the weekly grocery cost within budget

 **Soft goals may include:**
 - Staying close to macro targets
 - Reusing ingredients to reduce waste
-- Avoiding too much repetition
+- Avoiding too much repetition across the week
-- Keeping preparation time realistic
+- Keeping the amount of cooking time realistic

-A lower score will represent a better meal plan.
-Hard constraint violations will receive much larger penalties than soft goal issues so that the system prioritizes producing valid plans.
+A lower score will represent a stronger meal plan.
+Violations of hard constraints will receive much larger penalties than issues with soft goals.
+This ensures that the system first focuses on creating a valid plan, then tries to make that plan more practical and appealing.

 Our initial scoring structure is: